orbs-network/orbs-spec/behaviors/services/public-api.md

 #### Forward transaction
 * Calculate the transaction `tx_id` (see transaction format for structure).
 * Send transaction to the network by calling `TransactionPool.AddNewTransaction`.
+  * If the response indicates a failure, send a response to the client along with the refrence block height and timestamp.
 * Block until `ReturnTransactionResults` is called with the relevant `tx_id`.
 * If a [configurable](../config/services.md) timeout expires during the block, fail.
   * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `ReturnTransactionResults`.